arneultroneous/ultroneous.org/source/guide/planning-outcomes/index.md

   context: # When is this method meant to be employed?
     "This method is called for when an idea is becoming an intention."
   prerequisites: # What methods are employed as part of this method?
-    - Looking at kanban cards
     - Setting one-minute goals
     - Writing subtasks
-    - Allocating resources
+    - Expecting success and accepting failure
 core:
   image: /assets/veda.png
   procedure: # What are the steps in employing this method?
     - "We look at a kanban card in the Planning or Delivering column."
     - "If the purpose of it isn't clear, we set a one-minute goal for it."
-    - "We ask: What is the next step to deliver this outcome?"
-    - "We write the answer as a subtask, if it isn't one already."
+    - "We ask: What is the next step to deliver this outcome?, and write the answer as a subtask."
-    - "We reallocate our resources until we expect success or accept failure."
+    - "We expect success and accept failure."
-    - "When we accept failure, we pull the card to celebrating and write a comment on it to answer the question: Why did this fail?"
-    - "When we expect success, we pull the card to delivering and set a due date to answer the question: When will this happen?"
 outro:
   image: /assets/veda.png
   principles: # How does this method work?
 (What are the traps to avoid?)